gragland/subatomic/README.md

 <br/>

 Subatomic allows you to style your React components inline so that you can spend more time writing styles and less time thinking of new component names.
-It integrates with Emotion and Styled Components so that you have the best of both worlds: The power of your favorite css-in-js library plus an inline style system to help you move fast and try out new ideas.
+It integrates with emotion and styled-components so that you have the best of both worlds: The power of your favorite css-in-js library plus an inline style system to help you move fast and try out new ideas.

 ## 💁 Basic Usage